ProfessorAkram/Unity-Programming/05-Physics-Interaction/physcis-interactions.md

 | **Stay**   | `OnCollisionStay`     | `OnTriggerStay`     | Every frame while overlapping | Damage zones, conveyor belts            |
 | **Exit**   | `OnCollisionExit`     | `OnTriggerExit`     | When objects separate         | Turning off effects, leaving safe zones |

+#### Phycis Timing
+`OnTriggerEnter`, `OnTriggerStay`, `OnTriggerExit`, and their collision counterparts all **run based on physics steps** (not frame updates).
+This means they’re called in sync with Unity’s physics engine rather than every rendered frame.

+`OnTriggerEnter` / `OnCollisionEnter` — **Called once** when two colliders first make contact.

+`OnTriggerExit` / `OnCollisionExit` — **Called once** when the colliders stop overlapping.

+`OnTriggerStay` / `OnCollisionStay` — **Called continuously every physics step** while the colliders remain in contact.

+Because physics steps may occur less frequently than frames, Stay events aren’t ideal for smooth or gradual changes (like fading, moving, or scaling).
+For these kinds of transitions, it’s better to `set a flag` in `Enter` or `Exit` and then handle the change over time in `Update()`.

+On the other hand since `OnTriggerStay` runs with each physics step, ensuring effects happen exactly while objects are in contact.
+This makes it ideal for things like **damage zones** or **healing areas**, where you want the effect to sync precisely with the physics engine.
+If we handled healing or damage inside `Update()`, players with higher frame rates would have the code run **more times per second**, meaning they could gain (or lose) health faster.

 ### Method Parameters